Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 This mode reports forward WCS errors on sampled points.
 For `TAN`, `ARC`, and `AZP`, the samples are generic world/helioprojective points.
-For `ZPN`, `CAR`, and `CEA`, the validator uses pixel-derived world samples so that edge, pole, and seam cases are covered more systematically.
+For `ZPN`, `CAR`, and `CEA`, the Python validator uses pixel-derived world samples so that edge, pole, and seam cases are covered more systematically.
 It is not tied to the displayed solar disk or to the full image frame.